cibotech/evilplot/docs/src/main/tut/getting-started.md

 EvilPlot is all about building larger graphical capabilities out of smaller ones.
 What this means for you is that making simple plots is easy, and we don't have to spend a lot of time going over all the features just to get started.
 So let's make our first plot, a simple scatter plot with sequential x-values and random y-values.
+Then we'll save the plot as an image file to disk.

 <div class="row">
 <div class="col-md-6" markdown="1">